ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}} are certified to support your SAP HANA and SAP NetWeaver workloads.
 For more information, see [SAP-certified infrastructure](https://www.ibm.com/cloud/sap/certified-infrastructure){: external}.

-## Available options for bare metal servers <!--test new section - test as each option goes GA-->
+## Available options for bare metal servers
 {: #options-for-bare-metal-servers}
 {{site.data.keyword.cloud_notm}} has {{site.data.keyword.baremetal_short}} options that you can customize to fit your needs.